department-of-veterans-affairs/va.gov-team/teams/vsa/teams/search-discovery/grooming.md

  - [Product Discovery] COVID-19 Vaccine Finder - VA Data Distribution #19009

  ***NEXT STEPS/ACTIONS:***
- - Denise to ask analytics if POC reports are as accurate as DOMO will be
+ - Ask analytics if POC reports are as accurate as DOMO will be (Denise)
- - John to send list of potential enhancements from #18734
+ - Send list of potential enhancements from [#18734] (https://github.com/department-of-veterans-affairs/va.gov-team/issues/18734)(John)
- - Denise to follow up with Shira Collab Cycle: Post Launch Check In #8896
+ - Collab Cycle: Post Launch Check In [#8896](https://github.com/department-of-veterans-affairs/va.gov-team/issues/8896) (Denise)
- - Organic traffic acquisition metric – when/where do we get those?
+ - Organic traffic acquisition metric – when/where should we collect those?
+(Denise Sync w Analytics team)
- - Denise update analytics tickets for kpi dashboard
+ - pdate analytics tickets for kpi dashboard (Denise)
  - Click Tracking- ask search.gov for a download of all click tracking data.
+(John)
- - Ask Jon Wehausen – can he collect CTR from search.gov
+ - Ask analytics team if we can collect CTR from search.gov for DOMO Dashboard  (Denise)